 Sweet hubby and I watched an old movie with Audrey Hepburn.
 Stately, elegant, beautiful yet approachable, Audrey Hepburn.
 The next day, insecurity jumped all over me.
 I don’t look like Audrey Hepburn, my hair isn’t as cute as hers, and I can barely walk straight in high heels.
 Whimper.

 I want to get rid of insecurity by remembering I am in the eternal security of Jesus.
-My security is in Christ.
 It’s not about being conformed to the image of an actress or person, but about conforming to the image of Christ.

 The good news is, as a Christian, the process is an inward change, we are predestined to be conformed, called, justified, and glorified.
 The change is inward, taking place within the soul radiating out, transforming, renewing, redeeming, making whole – wholly loved, wholly accepted, and wholly restored.

 Insecure?
-Remember you are in Christ.
-You don’t have to look to other people, compare yourself to others, but keep focused on Jesus, He is the author and perfecter, the One who takes and makes you His beautiful, transformed, renewed, glorified, wonderful work of art.
+Remember you are secure in Christ.
+You don’t have to look to other people, compare yourself to others, but keep focused on Jesus, He is the author and perfecter, The One who takes and makes you His beautiful, transformed, renewed, glorified, wonderful work of art.

 “For those whom He foreknew, He also predestined to become conformed to the image of His Son, … and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.”
 Therefore, “fixing our eyes on Jesus, the author and perfecter of faith … do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.” ~ Romans 8:29-30 (NASB), Hebrews 12:2 (NASB), Romans 12:2 (NASB)